interlock-network/interlock-docs/whitepaper.md

 malicious content (i.e. a comment on reddit or a video on youtube), effectively crowdsourcing moderation.

+In case users feel that they do not have the qualifications (or the time) to analyze grey-area-entities we offer a _passive_ "no-brainer" staking option.
+A user can stake in the Interlock Network.
+These staked tokens can in turn be used by the most successful _active_ stakers, to stake grey-area entities.
+The _active_ stakers get to take half of the yield of the tokens that were staked by _passive_ stakers.

 ## KYC
 The **Know Your Customer** laws are an interesting example of laws that require establishing the trustworthiness of a customer.
 In principle it